magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 {% endhighlight %}

-There is no need to enter a `group_id` field, because it is assigned automatically by application.
-We need to set `synonyms` and `scope_id` fields.
+There is no need to enter data in a `group_id` field, because it is assigned automatically by application.
+We need to set a `synonyms` and a `scope_id` fields.

 - `synonyms` field.
 We need to [set data to a fixture field][].
 So, name of the field should be `<name of a fixture>/data/<name of the field>`, or in our case it is `name = "synonym/data/synonyms"`.
 To make data unique in each variation we can use the [`%isolation%` placeholder][].
 - `scope_id` field.
 We need to [set data to a fixture field from a repository][].
 So, name of the field should be `<name of a fixture>/data/<name of the field>/dataset`, or in our case it is `name="synonym/data/scope_id/dataset"`.
-As you recall, we use data source to process this field.
+As you remember from [Step 2][], we use data source to process this field.
 Data source creates Store fixture with Store repository to enter data to this field.
 It means that in this field we should insert name of the Store repository `dataset name` from `<magento2>/dev/tests/functional/tests/app/Magento/Store/Test/Repository/Store.xml`.

 | Variation #  |`synonyms`|`scope_id`
 |---